njseeto/recipe-api/README.md

 - Better unit testing - mocking the csv to json library for example.
 - A function that overwrites the csv file with the updated recipe fields following a successful patch request.
 - Better error handling and testing around error handling.
+Some improvements could include:
-For example handling letters and characters being passed in the urls rather than numbers for the get recipe by ID route.
+    - Handling valid characters being passed in the urls require an ID/string.
+    - Check keys are valid for the patch request.

-- Add extra routes, POST to add new recipes and DELETE to delete recipes
+- Add extra routes, POST to add new recipes and DELETE to delete recipes.
-- Did a bit more research into csv to JSON parser libraries
+- Could have done a bit more research into csv to JSON parser libraries available.
 - Better setting out of application, such as having router and handler files.

 ### Other things